tradecloud/tradecloud-docs-api-v2/order/buyer/reissue.md

 #### Historical actual delivery schedule

 - `lines.deliveryHistory`: the historical actual delivery schedule.
 Provide zero, one or multiple delivery schedule lines.
 These will be used to calculate the line `Overdue` indicator.
 The fields are similar as in `lines.deliverySchedule`
 - `deliveryHistory.position`: the position in the delivery schedule.
-Not to be confused with the `line.position`. `deliverySchedule.position` and `deliveryHistory.position` do not have to be the same.
+Not to be confused with the `line.position`. `deliverySchedule.position` versus `deliveryHistory.position` do not have to use the same values.
 - `deliveryHistory.date`: the actual delivery date of this delivery schedule position.
 Date has ISO 8601 date `yyyy-MM-dd` format
 - `deliveryHistory.quantity`: the actual delivered quantity of this delivery schedule position.
 Quantity has a decimal `1234.56` format with any number of digits.